bytenft/bytenft-payment-gateway/README.md

 ## Why Choose ByteNFT Payment Gateway?

 With the ByteNFT Payment Gateway, you can easily transfer fiat payments to sell products.
-Choose ByteNFT Payment Gateway as your WooCommerce payment gateway to access your funds quickly through a powerful and secure payment engine provided by DFin.
+Choose ByteNFT Payment Gateway as your WooCommerce payment gateway to access your funds quickly through a powerful and secure payment engine provided by ByteNFT.